 Every teen begins by establishing a relationship with an adult mentor.
 Engaging activities and daily chores contribute to a solid work ethic and numerous other desirable character qualities.
 Then, in context of a relationship with a mentor, the adolescent can work through the destructive choices that had caused the need for intervention.
 Boys ranches also use individual and group counseling to improve attitudes and behaviors.

-Students at A Boys Ranch are usually provided a fully-accredited education, transferrable credits, and real teachers.
+Students at boys ranches are usually provided a fully-accredited education, transferrable credits, and real teachers.
 All credits earned transfer easily to any other school.
 The self-paced nature of the coursework suits our students well, making it possible for them to learn as they do best and catch up on any missed credits.
-Boys ranch believe the discipline of hard work and care for animals can play a key part in any worthwhile education, and we convey this in our classroom.
+Each boys ranch staff member believes that the discipline of hard work and care for animals can play a key part in any worthwhile education, and we convey this in our classroom.
 In addition, vocational training topics can include automotive, construction, culinary, life skills, and ranching.

 True family restoration occurs only with the full cooperation of parents.
 Parents are usually invited to attend family workshops for coaching, family therapy and to visit their child at our facility.
 We support frequent contact between parents and adolescents using tools such as letter writing, which reinforces communication and relationship building without the emotional charge of face-to-face contact.

-A Boys Ranch is a faith-based youth ranch that leads adolescents to find their place in life.
+A boys ranch can also be a faith-based youth ranch that leads adolescents to find their place in life.
 Through mentorship, therapy, hard work and plenty of play, they believe in values and character traits that will serve your child for the rest of his life.
 Please consider looking outside of Denver, Colorado to see how boys ranches can bring restoration to your family.
 To discover more, we invite you to investigate our website, then fill out our inquiry form or call us today.

 The City and County of Denver is the capital and the most populous city of the U.S. state of Colorado.
 As Denver County, it is the second most populous county in Colorado right after El Paso County, which surpassed Denver County as of the 2010 Census.
 Denver is a consolidated city-county, located in the South Platte River Valley on the western edge of the High Plains just east of the Front Range of the Rocky Mountains.
 The Denver downtown district is located immediately east of the confluence of Cherry Creek with the South Platte River, approximately 12 miles (19 km) east of the foothills of the Rocky Mountains.
 Denver is nicknamed the Mile-High City because its official elevation is exactly one mile (1.6 km) or 5,280 feet (1,609.344 m) above sea level.
 The 105th meridian west of Greenwich passes through Union Station and is the temporal reference for the Mountain Time Zone.